 However you get there, Taormina is very well connected by road, rail, and air.

-Taormina itself has no less impressive surroundings with the town centre being high above the dramatic coastline and beaches.
-This means there are oh so many great little vantage points to take some dramatic photos around the town with some equally stunning coastal areas there for exploration.
+Taormina has no less impressive surroundings with the town centre high above the dramatic coastline and beaches.
+This means there are oh so many great little vantage points to take some dramatic photos around the town, with some equally stunning coastal areas there for exploration.

-One of the town's main attractions is the impressive "Teatro Antico di Taormina”, Greek theatre which was built in the 3rd Century BCE.
+One of the town's main attractions is the impressive "Teatro Antico di Taormina", a Greek theatre built in the 3rd Century BCE.
 This is the second-largest ancient theatre on the island of Sicily, one of the best-preserved by far and well worth a visit.

 It's quite a magical experience to sit on the back row of seats, gazing down across the entire theatre and through the columns to see the waves crashing against the coastline.
 The theatre is still used regularly for performances and festivals today.

-This lovely public park is just one of the parcels of land originally purchased by Florence Trevelyan.
-She was a close relative of Queen Victoria and become involved in a forbidden affair with the future English King Edward VII.
-After being exiled from England she took a two-year tour of Europe before settling in Taormina in 1884.
+She was a close relative of Queen Victoria and became involved in a forbidden affair with the future English King Edward VII.
+After being exiled from England, she took a two-year tour of Europe before settling in Taormina in 1884.

 The grounds of her villa were given to the town in 1922 and are now open to the public as a quiet place to chill out in the Mediterranean heat and take in the stunning views along the coast from on high.

-As you wander the streets and alleyways of Taormina you can't help but see shop windows stacked high with mini fruits.
-Closer inspection tells you that they're actually made from marzipan, being some of the "frutta di Martorana", a local traditional treat.
+As you wander the streets and alleyways of Taormina, you can't help but see shop windows stacked high with mini fruits.
+Closer inspection tells you they're made from marzipan, some of the "frutta di Martorana", a local traditional treat.

 The practice of moulding and painting marzipan to look like tiny bits of fruit was said to have originated from the nuns of the Martorana Monastery in Palermo, hence the name.
 They are traditionally placed by children's bedsides on All Saints Day (1st November) as a gift from their deceased relatives.

 Available in a variety of flavours, you'll see locals and tourists enjoying them alongside a coffee.
-They're usually served up with a hefty brioche bun on the side which is perfect for dipping into your cup of creamy goodness.
+They're usually served up with a hefty brioche bun on the side - perfect for dipping into your cup of creamy goodness.

-Try and find a spot just out of town to enjoy one though, we went to a random roadside cafe and paid about a third of the price of the central Taormina version!
+Try and find a spot just out of town to enjoy one - we went to a random roadside cafe and paid about a third of the price of the central Taormina version!

 Pretend to be Al Pacino in Savoca

 If you're like us and prefer not to be hassled into eating somewhere then do some research first.
-It's best to keep away from the main drag through the town centre, although we did enjoy a light salad and a beer in the chilled out Re di Bastoni Pub (Corso Umberfto, 120, 98039), highly recommend for minimal fuss.
+It's best to avoid the main drag through the town centre, although we enjoyed a light salad and a beer in the chilled-out Re di Bastoni Pub (Corso Umberfto, 120, 98039); highly recommend for minimal fuss.

-For a full-on feed, we’d also suggest Trattoria Da Nino (Via Luigi Pirandello, 37a, 98039) which is nicely located close to the cable car terminal.
-The food was fresh, simple and delicious, we did seem to get a very basic service because we didn’t speak Italian but that's fair enough.
+For a full-on feed, we suggest Trattoria Da Nino (Via Luigi Pirandello, 37a, 98039), which is nicely located close to the cable car terminal.
+The food was fresh, simple and delicious.
+We did seem to get a very basic service because we can barely speak Italian, but that's fair enough.